Syrov-Egor/chemsynthcalc/paper.md

 Thus, the list of 9181 valid reactions was formed.
 Then automatic balancing and calculations of the masses were performed for each reaction on this list.
-The results (benched on Ubuntu 24.04, AMD Ryzen 7 5700x, and 64 GB DDR4 RAM with output writing to a .txt file) are 0.057 ms per formula and 0.49 ms per reaction.
+The results (benched on Ubuntu 24.04, AMD Ryzen 7 5700x, and 64 GB DDR4 RAM with Python 3.13.9, NumPy 2.4.0 and output to a .txt file) are 0.057 ms per formula and 0.49 ms per reaction.
 There are 69 million reactions in the Reaxys database [@ReaxysDatabase], therefore all the reactions in the largest database can be balanced within 9.5 hours on a single consumer-grade PC!

 # References